Working to support more diverse and inclusive engagement between UK Parliament and researchers

-- We continue to share the insights we have gained around inequality in education and access to funding with key stakeholders such as research councils.
+- We continue to share the insights we have gained around inequality in education and access to funding with key stakeholders.
+This includes our written evidence submission to the House of Commons Science and Technology Select Committee inquiry into 'Diversity and inclusion in STEM' in January 2022.

-To find out more about how to be involved with these conversations, please contact Naomi Saint, Knowledge Exchange Manager, on firstname.lastname@example.org.
+To find out more about how to be involved with these conversations, please contact the Knowledge Exchange Unit on firstname.lastname@example.org.